-The Middle Fork exhibits diverse geology, diverse topography, and high relief.
+The Middle Fork exhibits diverse geology and topography with high relief.
 Lewis et al. (2012) used field surveys to develop a detailed geologic map that illustrates the distribution of four major lithologies: Granitic, Metamorphic, Sedimentary, and Volcanic (Figure 2).
 These diverse geologies influence the size, shape, and color of Chinook salmon spawning gravels which vary widely across the Middle Fork basin.
 Lithology may also affect stream physiography and geomorphology, which are known to influence thermal processes in streams (O’Sullivan et al. 2019).

-Native fishes include seven salmonid taxa: bull trout (Salvelinus confluentus), westslope cutthroat trout (Oncorhynchus clarki lewisi), redband trout (O. mykiss ssp.), mountain whitefish (Prosopium williamsoni), summer steelhead (O. mykiss), and spring/summer Chinook salmon (Thurow 1985).
+Native fishes include seven salmonid taxa: bull trout (Salvelinus confluentus), westslope cutthroat trout (Oncorhynchus clarki lewisi), anadromous and resident redband trout (O. mykiss gairdneri)), mountain whitefish (Prosopium williamsoni), and spring/summer Chinook salmon (Thurow 1985).
 Prior to overfishing and habitat alterations, adult Chinook salmon migrating up the Columbia River formed a continuum from March to October with the largest part of the run likely consisting of summer Chinook salmon (Thompson 1951).
 In recent decades, for management convenience Columbia River Basin Chinook salmon have been described as spring, summer, and fall ecotypes; separated primarily by their time of passage over Bonneville Dam (Matthews and Waples 1991).
 Chinook salmon are more correctly described as a continuum of forms falling along a temporal cline related to incubation and rearing temperatures (Brannon et al. 2004).
 Chinook salmon population structure in the Columbia River Basin reflects the genetic composition of the founding sources within the region, shaped by the environment (principally temperature), resulting in a life history evolutionary strategy to maximize fitness under the conditions delineated (Brannon et al. 2004).
 Healey (1991) categorized juvenile Chinook salmon that migrate seaward after one or more years as stream-type and those that migrate as subyearlings as ocean-type.
 Within the Middle Fork, only stream-type Chinook salmon are present and spring-run fish predominate.
 Summer-run fish occur sympatrically with spring-run fish in several drainages, including Big, Camas, and Loon creeks (Fulton 1968; Gebhards 1959; IDFG 1992; Parkhurst 1950), Rapid River, and the lower mainstem Middle Fork.
 Our observations of Middle Fork fish are consistent with those reported by Mathews and Waples (1991); spring-runs spawn earliest in higher elevation headwater stream reaches compared to summer-runs that spawn later at lower elevations.

-The study area is unique for several reasons described by Thurow et al. (2019).
+The study area is unique for several reasons (Thurow et al. 2019).
 Chinook salmon stocks in the Middle Fork basin are wild, indigenous, and unaltered by direct hatchery supplementation and the Middle Fork is managed as a designated wild anadromous fish sanctuary to preserve the genetic integrity of wild, native salmonids (IDFG 2019).
 Natural processes in the Middle Fork function relatively unimpeded by humans so natal habitats remain diverse, high quality, and connected (Thurow 2000; Isaak and Thurow 2006; Thurow 2015).
 Within most of the drainage, habitat quality has not been substantially altered by anthropogenic activities and exotic fishes are uncommon.
 Minimal anthropogenic effects and a geographic size that facilitates the existence of natural processes including wildfire, floods, debris flows, and snow avalanches ensure continual generation and maintenance of a diversity of stream habitats (Isaak et al. 2003; Thurow 2015).
 About 800 km of tributaries and the mainstem are accessible to Chinook salmon (Mallet 1974; Thurow 1985) and connectivity among its populations is high (Fullerton et al. 2016).

 2.2 Reach Selection